sidkshatriya/rd/README.md

 $ cargo build
 ```

-In general, use release mode as the debug mode can be much slower.
+In general, **use release mode as the debug mode can be much slower**.
 Run `rd` in debug mode if you run into issues or are working on developing `rd`.

 The program has been tested to compile and run properly on a **64-bit Ubuntu 20.04** installation at the moment only.